Vaeshkar/create-ai-chat-context-experimental/.ai/conversation-log.md

   - performance optimization identified
 - 📈 **Progress:** 3/6 tasks (50%)
 - ⏭️ **Next:** happen? is it 12k or 20k tokens?

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - v1-0-3-session-2025-10-04 Checkpoint 1:**

+- 🔄 **Working on:** project_work
+- 💡 **Key insights:**
+  - performance optimization identified
+  - Welcome back, Dennis!
+Interesting!
+The chat survived this time - no reset after ~1.5 hours.
+That's actually great because it means we
+- 📈 **Progress:** 3/3 tasks (100%)
+- ⏭️ **Next:** we add a user profile

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - v1-0-3-session-2025-10-04 Checkpoint 1:**

+- 🔄 **Working on:** project_work
+- 💡 **Key insights:**
+  - performance optimization identified
+  - Welcome back, Dennis!
+Interesting!
+The chat survived this time - no reset after ~1.5 hours.
+That's actually great because it means we
+- 📈 **Progress:** 3/3 tasks (100%)
+- ⏭️ **Next:** we add a user profile

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - DEMO Checkpoint 1:**

+- 🔄 **Working on:** the CLI integration
+- 💡 **Key insights:**
+  - performance optimization identified
+  - the key insight is that logic agents can run in parallel and extract specific patterns without any API costs.
+- 📋 **Decisions:**
+  - Great idea!
+We decided to use specialized logic agents instead of expensive AI compression.
+This wil (LOW)
+- 📈 **Progress:** 2/3 tasks (67%)
+- ⏭️ **Next:** give us zero-cost processing with 100% information preservation

+**2025-10-04 - hourglass-1759569571227-chunk-10 Checkpoint 10:**

+- 🔄 **Working on:** project_work
+- 💡 **Key insights:**
+  - ENGINEERING DISCOVERY MOMENT: Identified the critical gap - hourglass system captures conversation chunks perfectly (8 chunks, 688 tokens) and auto-trigg

+**2025-10-04 - hourglass-1759569571227-chunk-11 Checkpoint 11:**

+- 🔄 **Working on:** project_work
+- 📈 **Progress:** 2/2 tasks (100%)
+- ⏭️ **Next:** now capture actual conversation content in

+**2025-10-04 - hourglass-1759569571227-chunk-12 Checkpoint 12:**

+- 🔄 **Working on:** project_work
+- 💡 **Key insights:**
+  - RE ENGINEERING EUPHORIA: User was literally jumping around the house with joy after we achieved the breakthrough!
+The Detection-Hourglass-System is now FULLY FUNCTIONAL with complete data pipeline wor